ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 .. todo::

-   - Find better ideas for screenshots of the selection process.
-What about using the Windows interface instead of arbitrary shapes since it will be common to everyone?
-Or we could create our own fictitious application using powerpoint and use it as an example everywhere?
+   - CC+FM:  Rather than using geometric examples for capture regions (squares, stars, etc.), could we use common elements from the Windows interface?
+If not (e.g. copyright problems) could we create our own fictitious application using powerpoint and use it as a standard set of examples throughout the Alyvix Guide?  **A:  Eventually make a fictitious application.**
-   - Resizing outlines:  Why do you need to resize?
-How can we explain what effect resizing or not has?
-Shouldn't the bounding boxes always just be as small as possible?)
+   - FM:  In Designer, why are there two different bounding boxes for any given low-level component?
+Why only one bounding box for the group?  **A:  Components are detected relative to where the group was detected.
+The larger bounding box is there in case the GUI container can be resized so the component may "float" left<-->right or up<-->down. and the inner box (selection) can be detected anywhere within the larger Region of Interest.**
-   - Describe the two different bounding boxes (why only for *rect* and *text*?)
+   - FM:  In Designer you can reorder tree components and groups (at the same level) with drag & drop, but how is it helpful?
+What does the ordering of the various groups mean, and what does the ordering of the components within a group mean?